Our offices are closed on September 30 in observance of the National Day for Truth and ReconciliationRead more

-- A call for applications would be posted on the College’s website at least 30 days prior to the application deadline.
+- A call for applications will be posted on the College’s website at least 30 days prior to the application deadline.

-- A committee of Council would review applications against a predetermined set of criteria, interview selected candidates and make recommendations to Council as a whole.
+- A committee of Council (the Council Member Selection panel) will review applications against a predetermined set of criteria, interview selected candidates and make recommendations to Council as a whole.

 - Following Council approval, successful applicants would be announced on the College’s website.

-- Council would also engage an external consultant after the first few years to review how well the criteria for council appointments are being applied, how they can be approved, and that report would be made available to registrants and the public.
+Council has also committed to engage an external consultant after the first few years to review how well the criteria for council appointments are being applied, how they can be improved, and that report would be made available to registrants and the public.

 - Ability to put the public interest above all other considerations, even when they may conflict with professional interests

-As current registered nurse Council members terms expire, the process to fill the vacancy would be done through the appointment process.
-Current RN Council members eligible to apply for a possible second term would be welcome to do so.
+As current registered nurse Council members’ and public representatives’ terms expire, the process to fill the vacancy would be done through the appointment process.
+Current Council members eligible to apply for a possible second term were welcome to do so.

-- How will registrants be notified about a call for applications?
+How were registrants and the public notified about a call for applications?

-Registrants will be notified about a call for applications in very much the same way that nominations were handled in the past.
-The information will be posted to the College website, shared in the eNews, and criteria and deadlines will be clearly identified.
+Registrants were notified about the call for applications in very much the same way that nominations were handled in the past.
+The information was posted to the College website, shared in the eNews, and criteria and deadlines were clearly identified.